Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Introduction

-The most notable difference pertains to the attainable range of Kendall's tau and Spearman's rho in the presence of asymmetry.
-Specifically, when using normal location-scale copulas -- the class of skew-elliptical copulas to which GH skew-$t$ copulas belong -- the attainable ranges for both rank correlations become \emph{strict} subsets of the interval $[-1,1]$.
-This sharply contrasts with the elliptical case, where the full interval $[-1,1]$ is attainable for rank correlations.
-Additionally, unlike for elliptical copulas, Kendall's tau and Spearman's rho are no longer always $-1$ or $1$ when the pseudo-correlation coefficient equals $-1$ or $1$, respectively.
-Conversely, these properties of rank correlations for elliptical copulas are preserved when asymmetry is introduced in the other class of skew-elliptical copulas -- the skew-normal scale mixture copulas.
+The most notable difference between these two classes concerns the attainable ranges of Kendall's tau and Spearman's rho under asymmetry.
+For normal location-scale mixture copulas, these ranges become \emph{strict} subsets of $[-1,1]$.
+Specifically, we show that $\tau=\rho_S=-1$ if and only $\rho=-1$ and the skewness parameters are negatives of each other; and $\tau=\rho_S=1$ if and only $\rho=1$ and the skewness parameters coincide.
+This behavior sharply contrasts with the elliptical case, where the full interval $[-1,1]$ is always attainable and both rank correlations reach $-1$ or $1$ whenever $\rho$ equals $-1$ or $1$.
+Conversely, these properties for elliptically symmetric case are well preserved when asymmetry is introduced through skew-normal scale mixture copulas, which continue to span the entire $[-1,1]$ interval.

 The rest of the paper is organized as follows.
-After providing notation, Section~2 gives the definitions of Kendall's tau and Spearman's rho, and reviews the known results of these rank correlations in the context of bivariate elliptical copulas.
-Section~3 formally defines the two general classes of skew-elliptical distributions and their associated copulas that are the focus of this study.
-Section~4 and Section~5 present the main results of this paper, namely Kendall's and Spearman's rho and their properties for the two previously defined classes of skew-elliptical copulas.
-A thorough comparison of the results between these two classes is also provided.
-Section~6 concludes the paper, and the mathematical proofs are contained in the Appendix.
+After introducing notation, we formally define the two classes of asymmetric copulas implied by the normal location-scale and skew-normal scale mixture distributions in Section~\ref{sec:MN-MSN}.
+Sections~\ref{sec:rank-corr-MN} and \ref{sec:rank-corr-MSN} then present the main results on the expressions and properties of Kendall's tau and Spearman's rho for these two copula classes, together with a thorough comparison.
+Section~\ref{sec:invertibility} addresses the challenges of rank-based estimation for these two copula classes shows how the derived formulas can be used to study the invertibility of the mapping from copula parameters to rank correlations under specific parameter configurations.
+Finally, Section~\ref{sec:conclusion} concludes the paper, and the mathematical proofs are provided in Section~\ref{sec:proofs}.